hobler/imsil-gui/README.md

 To proceed to the IMSIL Input Parameter Editor, the user must press the “Open IMSIL Input Parameter Editor” Button.
 This Button is only enabled if both the `Number of Regions` and `Number of Atoms` values are greater than 0.
 In order to activate the Button, the fields have to lose focus (click in first field and fill in first value; click in second field, fill in second value and click out of field).
 In case the Button is enabled and the user enters invalid values before pressing the Button, a warning will be displayed, and the Button will be disabled again.

 ## IMSIL Input Parameter Editor window
 The IMSIL Input Parameter Editor window contains a notebook with tabs.
 The names of the tabs are the same as the names of the tables from the database.
 These are the same as the names of the IMSIL input file records.
 Currently, the database is represented by the `parameters.db` file.
 The sqlite_master table, which is generated automatically by sqlite, is used to get all table names that are in the database.
-This work is done by the class `SqliteMaster.py`.
+This work is done by the function `get_database_table_names` of the `read_sqlite` module.

-For each table name a new page in the notebook is created.
-On every new page there is a DbFrame.
-This Frame is represented by the class `DbFrame`.
-This Frame uses the class `DatabaseTable`, which reads the table from the database and saves it to a list of tuples.
-Each tuple is a table row.
+For each table name a new page (tab) in the notebook is created.
+On every new page there is a TabFrame (class `TabFrame`).
+This frame uses the class `DatabaseTable`, which reads the table from the database and saves it to a list of `DatabaseTableRow`s.

-The logic behind each tab where you can scroll through all parameters is in the class `ImsilScrollFrame`. `ImsilScrollFrame` creates `BlancFrames` for the Boolean and Entry type parameters and an `IndexVariableArrayFrame` for every index variable array.
+The logic behind each tab where you can scroll through all parameters is in the class `ScrollFrame`. `ScrollFrame` creates `BlancFrames` for the Boolean and Entry type parameters and an `IndexVariableArrayFrame` for every index variable array.
 The class `DataList` is used for all parameters from each table in the GUI to save the parameter name, the corresponding widget and the variable that holds the value of the widget.
 As there are parameters which are bound to index variables, this class has to be extended with the ability to set/get not only the widget of a parameter but also the widgets and variables of the index variables of the parameter.

 # Files
 In the following section (almost) all files of the project are briefly described